jbms/sphinx-immaterial/docs/customization.rst

 =============

 This theme is customized via fields in the `html_theme_options` `dict` in *conf.py*.
-Unlike, newer versions of mkdocs-material theme, this theme also supports the use of textual "hero" section.
+Unlike, newer versions of mkdocs-material theme, this theme also supports the use of a textual "hero" section.

 .. confval:: hero